KrasavaStep/Currency-Converter/README.md

 # Currency-Converter
-Convert with useful functionality that will be useful to everyone
+Converter with useful functionality that will be useful to everyone